-Join us to start your journey into the understanding and implementation of the wider sense of BIM, in a safe environment.
-You will be able to ask anything you like about BIM in the UK, Digital Built Britain and where things are going.
-There are no silly questions.
+Join us to advance your journey into the understanding and implementation of the wider sense of BIM, in a safe environment.
+There is a mixture or seminar and hands-on exercises.

 This course is intentionally kept to a small group for the best learning outcomes.
-We encourage group interaction, but don’t force anything – you can come and simply listen if you want!
-The Tutor will be available for follow-up calls - up to 4 weeks after the course.
+Your Tutor will be available for follow-up calls - up to 6 weeks after the course - for any extra questions.

-As with all our courses, on this course the word ‘BIM’ is used in the widest sense of the meaning - we me 'BIM' as in the UK’s 'BIM Level 2' mandate, with robust information management,processes and change management.
+Note - As with all our BIM courses - we mean 'BIM' as in the UK’s 'BIM Level 2' mandate and ISO 19650 - information management, processes and change management.
 This course is NOT about 3D/4D CAD modelling, nor specific technologies.

 What we cover on the day:

 A reminder to Building Information Modelling (BIM) and Digital Engineering concepts

 Reminder of the UK Government 'BIM Level 2' Standards - BS/PAS 1192 series of standards that are currently published

 Highlight the main differences between BS/PAS 1192 series and the International Standards ISO 19650 series (Parts 1 & 2, others in development)

 Common Data Environments (CDEs) – what these are and options for implementation in detail with examples